 Camp Spiritfire (formerly called Service Summer Camp) was the brainchild of three A.A. friends, passionate about service work and who had a dream to make it engaging and exciting for everyone.
-They had conversations after meetings, before meetings, over coffee and food, while hiking, pretty much every chance they got.
+They had conversations over coffee and food, while hiking, pretty much every chance they got.

-One night, after seeing a flyer for a retreat posted at a community center, one of them excitedly called the others with an idea - what about summer camp?!
+One night in 2017, after seeing a flyer for a retreat posted at a community center, one of them excitedly called the others with an idea - what about summer camp?!
 The nostalgia for a time when they could lose (or find) themselves in nature, play, discovery, and connection with others?

 They set out brainstorming ideas for activities, workshops - their imaginations were fired, and this caught on to those around them until a committee was formed and Service Summer Camp was born!

 Over two successful camp weekends, the counselors realized in 2019 that the experience was much more than service - all three legacies (recovery, unity and service) are necessary for lasting and meaningful sobriety.
 Taking inspiration from the primary purpose of camp - to allow campers to feel invigorated, engaged, and fired up around recovery and service, Service Summer Camp became Camp Spiritfire!

 We're so grateful you found us, and we hope you'll join us for an incredible event!

 Mission & purpose